Martinsville Athletics: 1945 to 1949 - Martinsville Athletics (Carolina League)

 In 1948, the Athletics rebounded from their last place finish in 1947 to capture the Bi-State League championship Martinsville had a regular season of 81–61 to finish in second place, playing under manager Eddie Morgan.
 The Athletics ended the season 3.0 games behind the first place Raleigh Capitols before their playoff run to the championship.
 In the first round of the playoffs, the Athletics defeated the Danville Leafs 4 games to 1 to advance.
 Martinsville became the 1948 Carolina League champions be defeating the Burlington Bees 4 games to 1 in the finals.

 The Carolina League was upgraded to become a Class B level league in 1949 and the Athletics finished in last place one season after winning the championship.
 In their final season of Carolina League play, the Athletics ended the 1949 season in last place in the eight-team league, having remained as a Philadelphia Athletics affiliate throughout their league tenure.
 Martinsville ended the 1949 season with a record of 52–92, playing the season under manager George Staller.
 Martinsville ended their season 34.5 games behind the first place Danville Leafs.
 With their last place finish, Martinsville did not qualify for the playoffs won by the Burlington Bees.

 Martinsville did not return to the 1950 Carolina League, replaced by the Fayetteville A's in the league.
 Fayetteville was an affiliate of the Philadelphia Athletics.

 After the departure on the Athletics, Martinsville was without minor league baseball for nearly 40 years.
 The city next hosted minor league baseball in 1988, when the Martinsville Phillies began a tenure of play as members of the Appalachian League.

+The ballpark

 (2021) Hooker Field.
 Martinsville, Virginia.
-The ballpark site was previously called English Park and hosted the Martinsville minor league teams.
+Today's Hooker Field site was previously called English Park and hosted the Martinsville minor league teams.

-The ballpark

 The Martinsville minor league teams played home games at English Park.
-Today the ballpark is called Hooker Field. in 2024, Hooker Field was renamed to become "Hooker Field at Lou Whitaker Park."
+Today the ballpark is called Hooker Field and serves as the home of the Martinsville Mustangs of the collegiate amateur Coastal Plain League..
+In 2024, Hooker Field was renamed to become "Hooker Field at Lou Whitaker Park."
 An opening ceremony was held to rename the ballpark and honor Martinsville native Lou Whitaker, namesake of the ballpark.
 The ballpark is located at 450 Commonwealth Boulevard East in Martinsville, Virginia.